 West of Antonito, and going up into Conejos Canyon, there’s a number of small towns.
 We call them “Placitas”, and many were once towns in their own rights.
 The majority of them centered around the small churches, most of which still exist and still have Mass said in them.
 They had a small core of citizens that filled the same job as a mayor and town counsel, but time has changed them.
 Many of them are little more than a few homes that are still occupied.
 A large number of the older homes are now ruins.

-A mutual friend of JR and mine by the name of Rick Vigil has begun building up a video history of these small communities.
+A mutual friend of RJ and mine by the name of Rick Vigil has begun building up a video history of these small communities.
 He’s doing a great job of recording stories of the people and communities.
 Here’s a link to his story of San Rafael.

 San Rafael was also home to the Espinosa Brothers.
 They were two men who, depending on which history you read, were either cold blooded killers, America’s first serial killers, or freedom fighters.
 Either way, they left a lot of people dead in their wake.
 I wrote a piece on them as part of the Bad Guys of the San Luis Valley.
 Read it here.
+I’ve learned a lot more about them in my research, and will be updating it soon.

 West of Antonito is Conejos Canyon.
 Carved out over the ages by the river, it features sprawling meadows, a river full of trout, and hills graced with aspens and pines.
 In the fall, when all the aspens begin to turn, it’s like God invented new colors just for occasion.